bh90210/SimpleDBW/README.md

 ### Installation

 #### module download
-Download (or clone) the repository
+Download (or clone) the repository then use Android Studio to import the library (file->new->import module)

 #### initialisation